MaximZhelev/Streamy/README.md

             #Visit http://localhost:3000
 ```

-CRUD app with  rmtp server implementation and Google sign in.
+CRUD app with  RMTP server implementation and Google sign in.
 Sign in with Google to create stream with title and description and use it's id
-(last part of url after /) with streaming software to broadcast your desktop in real time.
+( number after /) with streaming software to broadcast your desktop in real time.
+Only owner of stream(s) can delete or edit them.
+As guest you cannot create or
+edit/delete stream.

 ## Built With